What You Need to Know About Acupuncture

 But before you go for Acupuncture, you should inform your acupuncturist about your medical conditions, which include:

-• If you are pregnant: There are some acupuncture points which can stimulate labour, resulting in premature delivery.
+• If you are pregnant, there are some acupuncture points which can stimulate labour, resulting in premature delivery.

-• Having a pacemaker: You should tell your practitioner before the process if there is a pacemaker, because in some acupuncture method they use low-voltage electrical current that may interfere with the pacemaker's operation.
+• Having a pacemaker: You should tell your practitioner before the process if there is a pacemaker, because in some acupuncture methods, they use low-voltage electrical current that may interfere with the pacemaker's operation.

 Conclusion:

-Acupuncture is a traditional Chinese therapy that includes inserting needles to treat various health conditions and stimulate pain relief, and it also helps re-balancing energy flow.
+Acupuncture is a traditional Chinese therapy that includes inserting needles to treat various health conditions and stimulate pain relief, and it also helps rebalance energy flow.
 It is recommended to consult with a professional acupuncturist to schedule a session, as Acupuncture is not a one-time thing.
 It needs time and patience.
 Acupuncture is helpful in many health issues and is also good for a healthier life.
-Choosing a certified practitioner is important for safe, precise application and personalized care.
+Choosing a certified practitioner is important for safe, precise application and personalised care.

 HELP CENTRE